jasonyingling/reading-time-wp/readme.txt

 Just edit the Reading time label and Reading time postfix fields in the Reading Time WP Settings.
 The label appears before the time and the postfix after.
 Feel free to leave either blank to not use that field.

+= Does this count images in the Reading Time? =

+Yes!
+Reading Time WP calculates images based on Medium's article on the topic here: https://blog.medium.com/read-time-and-you-bc2048ab620c.

+So for the first image add 12 seconds, second image add 11, ..., for image 10+ add 3 seconds each.

+= How can I only display reading time on single posts? =

+Drop the code from this Gist in your functions.php. https://gist.github.com/yingles/ad2832bc1768d1fbb63341aef072908b

+= How do I remove the Reading Time from Yoast's meta description? =

+Drop the code from this Gist in your functions.php https://gist.github.com/yingles/5917dc97b302ca37abce7ceb93a7f4b8

+= How can I add meta fields, say from Advanced Custom Fields, into the Reading Time WP count? =

+Just hook into the `rtwp_filter_wordcount` filter and increment the word count the reading time is based on.

 == Screenshots ==